-With several of my family members working in the education field, I know it will be only a matter of time before I’ll get tweets and Facebook shares on the back to school deals they find.
-Depending on where you live, your state may be offering huge savings with a sales tax-free shopping weekend on specific purchases.
-With state sales tax ranging four to ten%, that means more money in your pocket.
+Back-to-school season is just around the corner!
+Depending on where you live, your state may be offering huge savings with a sales tax holiday shopping weekend on specific purchases.
+With state sales tax ranging 4 – 10%, that means more money in your pocket.

-Dates vary, but this year many states are having it the first full weekend in August.
-You can check here for more details on which states are offering sales tax holidays.
-While not all states participate, you may be able to enjoy tax-free shopping for school supplies in several states including Texas, Iowa, and Connecticut.
-If you have several kids going to school this year, you can boost your savings picking up paper, pens, calculators, and backpacks.
-Speaking of saving money, you can get even better deals on the bigger ticket items – namely laptops and tablets.
+Dates vary, but this year many states are going sales tax free the first full weekend in August.
+(Scroll down for dates in your specific state.)
+If you have several kids going to school this year, you can boost your savings by picking up paper, pens, calculators, and backpacks in one trip.
+And you can get even better deals on the bigger ticket items, namely laptops and tablets.

 Getting the Bigger Bang for Buck with Laptops

 You don’t want to buy a laptop because it was on sale, only to see it slow or break down in a year.
 While specs change year to year, here are some guidelines to help you purchase technology that will last.

 - If your kid needs a computer they can easily take notes with, but not to run highly specialized programs, you may want to get a tablet instead.
 There are some wonderful bundles that give you a tablet (with warranty) and a case at a great bargain.
 They can use the tablet while at school and then do the heavy lifting on the home computer.

 - For those who need more processing power, but still want the portability of a tablet, a hybrid like the Microsoft Surface or Lenovo Yoga may be just the right ticket for you.